harveylauw/IS415-Geospatial-Project/content/pages/Business-Proposal.md

     - Nearest Neighbour Index

 Second-order Analysis:
-- Analyses the interaction between bushfire data points to identify any possible relationship.
+- Analyses the interaction between dengue data points to identify any possible relationship.
-- Second order effect: Observations vary from place to place due to interaction effects between observations?.
+- Second order effect: Observations vary from place to place due to interaction effects between observations.
 - Second order properties are described by the relationship between the observations.
-- Conduct Complete Spatial Randomness (CSR) test on the bushfire point events to evaluate if there are signs of clustering, dispersion, or random.
+- Conduct Complete Spatial Randomness (CSR) test on the dengue cases event points to evaluate if there are signs of clustering, dispersion, or randomness.
 - Possible techniques:
   - G function
   - F function